Luxembourg's many markets

 Pop-up is all the rage, particularly for vendors who want the agility to go to different locations to sell their wares.
 One of the most famous is Lëtz Go Local which holds markets in different parts of Luxembourg to increase the visibility of local products, designers and services.
 You can find out where they will pop-up next here.

-The Augenschmaus creator’s market is a one-day pop-up market in the Cultural Centre Nëssert in Bergem, offering a platform for local artists and designers.
+The Augenschmaus creator’s market is a pop-up market in the Cultural Centre Nëssert in Bergem, offering a platform for local artists and designers.